Managing Carbon

 Short-term targets are crucial to reducing the impact of cumulative emissions and tracking continual reduction to long-term targets.

 Institutions taking a holistic approach to carbon management will include the scope 1,2 and 3 of their emissions in the reduction targets they set themselves.
-Transport, waste and procurement activities are shown to account for up to 50% of an institution’s direct and associated carbon emissions.

 Carbon Management Plan